 The Wyoming Supreme Court, however, disagreed.
-The Court found that the testimony was classic hearsay, and neither the “prior consistent statement” nor “effect on the listener” exception applied.
-As such, the testimony was not admissible, and the Wyoming Supreme Court held that the trial court abused its discretion in admitting it at trial.
+The Court found that the testimony was classic hearsay.
+Neither the “prior consistent statement” nor “effect on the listener” exception applied.
+As such, the testimony was not admissible.
+The Wyoming Supreme Court held that the trial court abused its discretion in admitting it at trial.
 In so finding, Justice Kautz wrote:

 The use of out-of-court statements to show their effect on the hearer is limited.
 While it may be necessary and appropriate to introduce some out-of-court statements or portions of statements to explain the course of events, other portions of the same statements may go far beyond what is necessary for this limited purpose.
 The rationale may not be used to inform the jury of the details of a victim’s allegation of the criminal conduct or a witness’s statement when those details are not necessary to explain what happened next.